sag333ar/HiveFlutterKit/lib/ux/dhive/dhive_docs/README.md

 - **Purpose:** Displays a feed of trending posts from the Hive blockchain.
 - **Functionality:**
   - Fetches and displays a list of discussions (posts) sorted by "trending".
   - Implements infinite scrolling to load more posts as the user scrolls.
   - Allows users to interact with posts through tapping, upvoting, downvoting, commenting, and reblogging.
 - **Key Input Parameters:**
   - `dhive`: An instance of `HiveFlutterKitPlatform` for interacting with the Hive blockchain.
   - `onTap`: Callback function when a post is tapped.
   - `onAuthorTap`: Callback function when an author's name is tapped.
   - `onCategoryTap`: Callback function when a category is tapped.
   - `onUpvoteTap`: Callback function for upvoting.
-    - `onDownVoteTap`: Callback function for downvoting.
   - `onCommentTap`: Callback function for commenting.
   - `onReblogTap`: Callback function for reblogging.
 - **Usage Example:**
   ```dart
   TrendingFeedScreen(